chuboe/idempiere-installation-script/README.md

 - updated script to install and launch idempiere as a service -- use "sudo /etc/init.d/idempiere start" to start the server -- use "sudo /etc/init.d/idempiere stop" to stop the server
+- iDempiere now starts when the server is rebooted